From Sonic Retro

 DiC is responsible for producing three TV series based upon the Sonic the Hedgehog games:

 In 2008, DiC Entertainment was acquired by the Cookie Jar Group.
 In 2012, the Cookie Jar Group itself was acquired by the Canadian animation company DHX Media, and the company was completely folded into the latter by 2014.
 In 2019, DHX Media officially changed its name to WildBrain, a name they owned after acquiring an American company called WildBrain Entertainment in 2010, making WildBrain the present owner of DiC Entertainment's library of shows, including the Sonic ones.
-Serendipitously, WildBrain is currently co-producing the upcoming animated series Sonic Prime for a 2022 release.
+Serendipitously, WildBrain has co-produced the 2022 animated series Sonic Prime.